just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/mainnet-contributor-proposal-guide.md

     -   Put this number in the ‘ETH Reward’ field when you create the proposal.

-- Alternatively, you may request stable currencies equivilent to a workers denoted salary.
+- Alternatively, you may request stable currencies equivilent to a contributors denoted salary.

    - More on this in the proposal.